-This course will cover structure and function of cardiovascular, immune, respiratory, digestive, renal, and reproductive systems.
+This course will cover the structure and function of cardiovascular, immune, respiratory, digestive, renal, and reproductive systems, as well as metabolism and homeostatic control.
 Prerequisite: BIO 200/201 and CHM 100.
-Concurrent enrollment in BIO 203.
+Concurrent enrollment in BIO 203 is required.

 BIO 203 Anatomy and Physiology II Lab (1)